diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 data.
 Because of this limitation, we still want to partition CI/CD data to reduce the impact on the database (indices size, auto-vacuum time and frequency).

+Our intent here is not to move this data out of our primary database elsewhere.
+What we want to achieve here is to divide very large database tables, that store CI/CD data, into multiple smaller ones, using PostgreSQL partitioning capabilities.

+There are a few approaches we can take to partition CI/CD data.
+A promising one is using list-based partitioning where a partition number is assigned a pipeline, and gets propagated to all resources that are related to this pipeline.
+We assign the partition number based on when the pipeline was created or when we observed the last processing activity in it.
+This is very flexible because we can extend this partitioning strategy at will; for example with this strategy we can assign an arbitrary partition number based on multiple partitioning keys, combining time-decay-based partitioning with tenant-based partitioning on the application level.

 Partitioning rarely accessed data should also follow the policy defined for builds archival, to make it consistent and reliable.